QuentinRa/blog.quentinra.dev/info/html/index.md

 * or right click then inspect
 * or ... > ... tools > development tools

-In the console, at for now we will only do that, you can in ``Elements`` check out the tags used in the page.
+In the console, in ``Elements``, you can check out the tags used inside the page.

-By pressing ``CTRL-SHIFT-C``, you can find the tag in the html by simply moving your mouse.
+By pressing ``CTRL-SHIFT-C``, you can find the tag in the HTML by simply moving your mouse.

 <div class="sr"></div>